How to prepare for private pilot checkride?

 The DPE does not expect a private pilot to learn more than what is necessary.

 Use ACS to verify what you missed during the flight training.
-If you see something unfamiliar, discuss it with your flight instructor and request him to explain that to you.
+If you see something unfamiliar, discuss it with your flight instructor and ask him to explain it.

 If your DPE asks you anything out of the ordinary and is not in the ACS, don’t hesitate but try to complete that task if you can.
 This would mean that your DPE is satisfied with your performance and dig into seeing how good you are, or you can tell your examiner that you didn’t perform this during your private pilot training.